GLACIER EXPRESS

 lunch and while well prepared and elegant, it is not inexpensive.
 Depending

-on the service some trains offer no quick snacks on board so if your
+on the service, some trains offer no quick snacks on board so if you're

 want the lunch, you should bring something before the train leaves.
 The

-at Disentis about half-way.
-An audio system like an airline plays a selection
+at Disentis about half-way along the route.
+An audio system like an airline

-of music on your headphone while recorded information about the local
+plays a selection of music on your headphone while recorded information

-sights and stations along the way are announced when you hear an electronic
+sights and stations along the route are announced when you hear an electronic

 gong and the headphone sign is displayed.